Ypertex/blog/content/articles/iooi/outcome-vs-output/index.md

 **Outcome:** "Today, five new clients ordered our service!"
 The Outcome is a *late reaction* to what your team did *earlier* on several occasions.

 **Output:** "Today, I've spoken to five potential new clients!"
-The Output is an *action*, something *immediately* visible and tangible.
+The Output is an *action*, something *immediately* visible and tangible (i.e., like meeting minutes or a log entry in your <abbr title="Customer Relationship Management">CRM</abbr> system).
 Something that becomes meaningful only through the *later reaction* of your users.

 {{</note>}}